w3c/ServiceWorker/explainer.md

 ### Resources & Navigations

-Since loading documents and apps on the web boils down to an [HTTP request](http://shop.oreilly.com/product/9781565925090.do) the same way that any other sort of resource loading does, an interesting question arises: how do we distingiush loading a document from loading, say, an image or a CSS file that's a sub-resource for a document?
+Since loading documents and apps on the web boils down to an [HTTP request](http://shop.oreilly.com/product/9781565925090.do) the same way that any other sort of resource loading does, an interesting question arises: how do we distinguish loading a document from loading, say, an image or a CSS file that's a sub-resource for a document?
 And how can we distinguish between a top-level document and an `<iframe>`?

 A few properties are made available on `onfetch` event to help with this.
 Since the browser itself needs to understand the difference between these types of resource requests -- for example, to help it determine when to add something to the back/forward lists -- exposing it to an Event Worker is only natural.

-Lets say we want an Event Worker that only handles top-level document navigations; that is to say, doesn't handle any `<iframes>` or requests for sub-resources like scripts, images, stylesheets or any of the rest.
+Let's say we want an Event Worker that only handles top-level document navigations; that is to say, doesn't handle any `<iframes>` or requests for sub-resources like scripts, images, stylesheets or any of the rest.
 Here's how the most minimal version would look:

 ```js
 // top-level-only-event-worker.js